fa1zali/diabetes_prediction_using_support_vector_machine/README.md

 **API**

-We have also created an API using FastAPI for users to interact with.
+We have created an API using FastAPI for users to interact with.
 You can run the model using uvicorn on your local machine and test the API, refer to diabetes_api.py & api_testing.py.

 ```